-As protests continue around the globe, we start to look to the next phase in the quest for racial equality: Blacks in corporate America.
+As protests continue around the globe, we start looking to the next phase in the quest for racial equality: Being Black in corporate America.
 But there are many more factors at play than in pre-pandemic times.

-Months ago the economy was flourishing and job creation was at an all time high.
-Fast forward to today when many companies have had to lay off workers (disproportionately impacting the Black community) or freeze hiring.
+Prior to 2020, the economy was flourishing and job creation was at an all time high.
+Fast forwarding to today when many companies have had to lay off workers (disproportionately impacting the Black community) or freeze hiring.

 Here’s what companies are doing in a down economy to work toward a more racially inclusive workforce.